 Each of the interactive workshops contain one or more meetings, with a maximum of 12 participants.
 In these interactive workshops, which are led by an experienced group coach, the participants discuss their experiences on the specific theme.

--Every other year we organize a day of fun and learning for all the volunteers of Elah.
+-Every other year we organize a day of fun and learning for our volunteers.

--On the annual Yom HaShoah Wehagwoerah we organize a commemoration for the Dutch community in the center of the country.
+-On the annual Holocaust Remembrance Day we organize a memorial ceremony for the Dutch community , both in the center and in the north of the country.

--As part of our work at the Help Centers, we organize an annual memorial for victims of traffic accidents.
+-As part of our work at the Help Centers, we organize separate annual memorial ceremonies for victims of murder and victims of traffic accidents.
+For families who have suffered loss because of suicide, we organize an annual March for Life.

 Yigal Alon Street 157, office 941, Tel Aviv 6744365

 Elah Center for Coping with Loss is committed to the emotional and social well-being of the community.
-As a non-profit organization (no. 580040947) we depend on donations.
-We are supervised by the Association of Foundations and are recognized as ...
+With the help of donations, we provide psychotherapy to people without sufficient financial resources.

 Elah receives the yearly certificate of proper management (nihul takin) from the Israeli Registrar of Associations.